keevindoherty/keevindoherty.github.io/_pages/about.md

 navigation.
 I'm particularly interested in the algorithms and representations necessary to endow real robots with the ability to operate robustly over extended time horizons without human intervention, supported by active, lifelong learning.
 My research is funded in part by an <a href="https://www.nsfgrfp.org/">NSF Graduate Research Fellowship</a>.

-Previously I worked on distributed learning algorithms for underwater exploration with application to biological surveying tasks.
-Before that, I was an undergraduate student at <a href="http://www.stevens.edu/">Stevens Institute of Technology</a> where I did research on robot mapping in the <a href="http://personal.stevens.edu/~benglot/">Robust Field Autonomy Lab</a> under
+In the past, I've also worked on distributed learning algorithms for underwater exploration with application to biological surveying tasks.
+Before my PhD, I was an undergraduate student at <a href="http://www.stevens.edu/">Stevens Institute of Technology</a> where I did research on robot mapping in the <a href="http://personal.stevens.edu/~benglot/">Robust Field Autonomy Lab</a> under